 Holiday Cleaning Tips

-Here are some other tips to make your home holiday-ready:
+Here are some other cleaning tips to make your home holiday-ready:

 - If your windows are covered in fingerprints and dog nose prints, how will you be able to see who’s coming?
 Use my 'secret' interior window and mirror cleaning hack: wet one corner of a microfiber cloth with water and wipe to clean, then use the dry part of the cloth to make it streak-free (yep, just water!).